Crypter-File-Transfer/Crypter/Docs/Production/Deployment/PostgreSQL.md

 This document describes how to setup PostgreSQL using docker-compose.

+It also describes how to setup the `crypter` and `crypter_hangfire` databases.
+Both databases are required.

 ## Steps

 1. Copy the [./Containers/PostgreSQL](../../../Containers/PostgreSQL) directory to the database server.
 2. Review and configure the `.env` file.
 3. Modify the user password in the `./postgres-init-files/init.sh` file, line 10.
 4. Invoke `docker-compose up -d`.

+## Crypter schema

+After getting the PostgrSQL container running, the `crypter` database will exist, but it will not have any tables.
+There are two ways to create these tables.

+### Method 1 - The hacky way

+Crypter.API will automatically create any missing tables in the database when it is run in development mode.
+All you need to do is set the correct connection string in the project's `appsettings.json` and run the API.

+A few drawbacks to this method are:
+* The API does not run in development mode in production.
+* The schema will be slightly different than what exists in production.

+### Method 2 - The proper way

+Crypter.Console has a function to create the schema.
+You can use this function by building Crypter.Console then invoke via `./Crypter.Console.exe --create-schema {connection_string}`.

+All of the scripts used to create the schema are stored in the Crypter.Consolr project folder.
+If a new tables gets added, then we need to add a corresponding table creation script.
+These scripts are the same ones used in production.

 ## Hangfire Notes + Steps